49115566/InvestGuide/README.md

 ## Contact

-For any questions or inquiries, please contact the project maintainer.
+For any questions or inquiries, feel free to contact me!
+One way to do this is to connect over LinkedIn and send a message.
+My profile is in my links.